INTRODUCTION TO THE PARALEGAL PROFESSIONAL CONDUCT GUIDELINES

 - Harassment is a form of discrimination.
 Harassment means vexatious comments or actions that are unwelcome to the person receiving the comments or actions, or comments or actions that ought reasonably be known to be unwelcome.
 Generally speaking, harassment is a “course of conduct” or a pattern of behaviour where more than one incident has occurred.
 Even one incident however, may constitute harassment if the incident is serious in nature.

-- Sexual harassment is defined in the Human Rights Code as an incident or series of incidents involving unwelcome sexual advances, requests for sexual favours or other verbal or physical conduct of a sexual nature when one or more of the following circumstances are present:
+- Sexual harassment means an incident or series of incidents involving unwelcome sexual advances, requests for sexual favours or other verbal or physical conduct of a sexual nature when one or more of the following circumstances are present:

 Examples of behaviour considered as harassment include, but are not limited to